Document Forms & Templates

 When you're negotiating the sale of an LLC, use a Letter of Intent (proposal).
 The purpose of this document is to facilitate the start of a deal so that the buyer and seller understand the key business and contractual terms involved.
 LLC means Limited Liability Company.Download View online

 A Letter of Intent is a formal document that is provided by the buyer after an initial period of due diligence has been completed.
 This forms the basis for a legally binding Business Sale Agreement.
 Use this template to draft your own letter of intent (proposal) to purchase a business.Download View online

 A Term Sheet establishes general terms for a buy-sell agreement on a business sale.
 This is also known as Letter of Intent, Proposal to Buy a Business or Purchase Offer.
 A template to draft your own term-sheet is provided.Download View online

-This is a sample term sheet to outline the conditions by which an investor - angel or venture capital firm - will make an investment in a business.
+This is a sample term sheet to outline the conditions by which an angel investor or venture capital firm plans to make an investment in a business.
 Typically, to buy shares or stock.Download View online

 When it's time to sell your sole proprietorship or partnership, a Business Sale Agreement sets down the terms of the sale, including the purchase price and the closing details.
 Use this template to draft your own contract.Download View online

 When it's time to sell your Limited Liability Company (LLC), a Business Sale Agreement sets down the terms of the deal, such as purchase price, payment terms, and the closing details of the transaction.Download View online